The Ultimate Information Guide to Owning a Yorkie

 The Yorkshire terrier is one of the most popular breeds of dogs.
-They’re well-liked by pet owners for a whole host of reasons: they’re cute and adorable, and are also very playful and loveable.
+They’re well-liked by pet owners for a whole host of reasons: they’re cute and adorable, and are also very playful and lovable.

 But whether you’ve owned a Yorkie before or are just now deciding to get one, it’s important to familiarize yourself with the breed, its particular personality traits and characteristics, how best to care for these dogs, and more.